Primary Type – Cards

 Folded card on orange paper.
 The front cover feature a large Star of David outlined in black marker.
 The inside features a cartoon of a young girl wearing a Star of David t-shirt.
 Creasing due to exposure to the elements at the Wilkins memorial.

 Note from a member of The Church at Severn Run in Severn, Maryland.
 The note is enclosed in an envelope with church letterhead, reading: "The Church at Severn Run: Love Well, Live Jesus, Believe Big!"
-The note inside contains messages of condolences and wishes for strength and courage.
+The note inside messages of condolence and prayer.
 The church's contact information is included on the back of the envelope.

 Terms of Use